INPUT TAX CREDIT UNDER GST

 • He can take credit tax paid on such inputs held in stock on the day immediately preceding the date from which he becomes liable to pay tax

-• If capital goods are supplied on which credit was taken-person shall pay an amount equal to such credit reduced by percentage points or transaction value of such supply whichever is higher.
+• If suppliers provide capital goods on which the person took credit, the person shall pay an amount equal to such credit reduced by percentage points or transaction value of such supply, whichever is higher.
 (A person has the option in case of supply of refractory bricks, mould and dies, jigs and fixtures.

 • He can take credit for tax paid on capital goods exclusively used for such goods and services.

-• Provided that credit shall be reduced such percentage points prescribed in rules.
+• Provided that the authorities shall reduce credit by such percentage points prescribed in rules.

-• Input tax credit can be taken within 1 year from the date of issue of tax invoice with respect to special cases discussed above.
+• You can take the input tax credit within 1 year from the date of issue of the tax invoice with respect to special cases discussed above.

-• If person opt for composition scheme or supply becomes exempt-
+• If a person opts for the composition scheme or supply becomes exempt-

-• Amount equal to the credit of input held in stock or credit on capital goods reduced by the percentage point shall be debited either in the e-cash ledger or e-credit ledger.
+• The system shall debit an amount equal to the credit of input held in stock or credit on capital goods reduced by the percentage point either in the e-cash ledger or e-credit ledger.

 What happens if you don’t meet the conditions?

-1. The person should provide all the invoices on which ITC has been availed
+1. The person should provide all the invoices for which they have availed ITC.

-2. Provide a debit note issued by the supplier or such other tax paying documents.
+2. Give a debit note issued by the supplier or such other tax paying documents.

 3. Provide proof that he has received goods and services or both

-4. Provide proof of payment being made towards the value of supply, along with tx payable thereon to the supplier.
+4. Provide proof that you made payment towards the value of supply, along with the tax payable thereon to the supplier.

-5. If the difference value is within INR 5 lakh: claimant should produce a certificate that supplies have been made by them to the registered person and the tax on said supplies has been paid by the supplier in his return in form GSTR-3B
+5. If the difference value is within INR 5 lakh: the claimant should produce a certificate that they have made supplies to the registered person and that the supplier has paid the tax on said supplies in his return in form GSTR-3B.

 6. If the difference value exceeds INR 5 lakh: they shall produce a certificate from CA or CMA certifying the supplies in respect of the invoices of supplier have been made by the supplier to the registered person & the tax on such supplies has been paid by the supplier in his return from GSTR-3B.
 The certificate to be produced by CA/CMA should possess UDIN no. Same shall be verified by the government official.